webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 |Editorial notes=[new content edited offline by Sierra ([[User:Sierra|Sierra]] ([[User talk:Sierra|talk]])); please do not edit]
 }}
 {{Byline}}
 {{Summary_Section|This guide shows you how to build SVG image processing filters to create interesting visual effects.
-It shows how to apply these effects within an SVG graphic, and how to apply them to HTML content using the [[css/properties/filter|'''filter''']] CSS property.
-It shows how many pre-built CSS filter functions work, and provides some ideas for other effects you can build yourself in SVG.}}
+It shows how to apply these effects within an SVG graphic, and how to apply them to HTML content using the [[css/properties/filter|'''filter''']] CSS property.}}
 {{Tutorial
 |Content=